TOAST-DOCS/RDS-FOR-MARIADB/zh/db-instance-gov.md

 If you can't resolve the replication issue of read replica, you can restore it to its normal state by rebuilding.
 This process deletes all databases in the read replica and rebuilds it anew based on the master database.
 During rebuilding, read replicas are unavailable to use.
 Rebuilding read replicas requires backup files and binary logs created with the Enable Table Lock option among DB instances in the replication group.
 If you don't have a backup file, refer to [Create Read Replica](#_22) for actions and precautions.

 > [Note]
-Connection information (domain, IP) does not change after rebuilding
+Connection information (domain, IP) does not change after rebuilding.

 ## Restart DB instance